apollographql/docs/src/content/graphos/sso/okta-integration-guide.md

 ---
 title: Okta Integration Guide
+description: Configure Okta as identity provider for GraphOS SSO
 ---

 This guide walks through configuring Okta as the identity provider (IdP) for GraphOS Studio.
 An Okta account with administrator privileges is required.